 - Restricted Airspaces (established by 14 CFR part 73) are areas of airspace that, when activated, are closed to commercial and general aviation aircraft.
 Restricted areas activate as necessary to support safe range operations, during specific land bombing events and as needed for specific non-ordnance activities, such as lasing.
 Outside of normal operating hours (during which restricted areas are generally activated), activation of the Restricted Airspace is communicated to the public via FAA-issued Notices to Airmen. - MOAs are areas of SUA used to separate certain non-hazardous military activities from instrument flight rules flights.
 Non-hazardous activities can include air combat maneuvers, air intercepts, and low-altitude tactics.
 MOAs are joint use, in that Civilian VFR traffic has access and priority flight traffic (emergency flights, Medical Evacuations) may transit through the airspace.
-General aviation pilots using visual flight rules may fly though active MOAs during military training, but many avoid doing so.

-- ATCAAs are airspace assigned by FAA Air Traffic Control to segregate air traffic between the specified activities being conducted within the assigned airspace and other Instrumented Flight Rules (IFR) traffic.
+General aviation pilots using visual flight rules may fly though active MOAs during military training, but many avoid doing so. - ATCAAs are airspace assigned by FAA Air Traffic Control to segregate air traffic between the specified activities being conducted within the assigned airspace and other Instrumented Flight

+Rules (IFR) traffic.
 They may be requested by the military to support SUA, and are evaluated concurrently with SUA to determine the overall aeronautical impact of the SUA proposal.
 When not activated, the area can be used for commercial or other IFR traffic.
 IFR are rules and regulations established by the FAA to govern flight under conditions in which flight by VFR is not safe.
-IFR flight depends upon flying by reference to instruments in the flight deck, and navigation is accomplished by reference to electronic signals. - Supersonic operating areas are defined airspace within SUAs and ATCAAs where aircraft can perform activities with airspeeds greater than the speed of sound.
+IFR flight depends upon flying by reference to instruments in the flight deck, and navigation is accomplished by reference to electronic signals.

+- Supersonic operating areas are defined airspace within SUAs and ATCAAs where aircraft can perform activities with airspeeds greater than the speed of sound.
 Two supersonic operating areas have been established at FRTC to conduct military training that requires high-performance flight profiles, including aircraft flying at supersonic speeds (i.e., greater than the speed of sound or Mach 1).
-Supersonic Operating Area A is comprised of the entire FRTC boundary for all altitudes above Flight Level 300 (standardized pressure altitude of 30,000 feet) (9,144 meters) above mean sea level (MSL).
-Area B is from 11,000 feet (3,353 meters) above MSL up to Flight Level 300.
+Supersonic Operating Area A is comprised of the entire FRTC boundary for all altitudes above Flight Level 300 (standardized pressure altitude of 30,000 feet) (9,144 meters).
+Area B is from 11,000 feet (3,353 meters) above mean sea level (MSL) up to Flight Level 300.
 Area B is above approximately 2,682,705 acres (1,085,652 hectares) of BLM land and 131,424 acres (53,185 hectares) of private land.
 Land use beneath Area B is mostly ranching, farming, and public land recreation, but recently solar energy development is occurring on both BLM and private land. - VFR corridors are routes that aircraft (civilian and military) can operate within using visual references without an air traffic control clearance or communication with air traffic control.
-In general, a pilot operating under VFR must be able to see outside the cockpit to control the aircraft's altitude, navigate, and avoid obstacles and other aircraft.
+VFR requires 3,000 feet of vertical separation, must be flown below 10,000 feet MSL and have a visibility greater than 5 miles.
 If weather conditions are such that the pilot cannot operate according to VFR, he or she must use IFR and cannot use the VFR corridor unless directed by air traffic control.
-The current VFR corridor is defined in FAA Order 7400.10A and runs in a west-east direction from Sand Mountain through Austin, Nevada, terminating at the eastern boundary of the Fallon South 5 MOA.
-Civilian and military aircraft may use it to transit the FRTC airspace.
-Within the Fallon MOAs, military aircraft avoid the VFR corridor between the altitudes of 2,000 feet above ground level and 8,500 feet MSL, unless abiding by VFR criteria.
+The current VFR corridor is defined in FAA Order 7400.10 and follows U.S. Highway 50 from Sand Mountain to Austin, Nevada, and civilian and military aircraft may use it to transit the FRTC airspace.
+Within the Fallon MOAs, military aircraft avoid the VFR corridor between the altitudes of 2,000 feet above ground level and 8,500 feet MSL, unless abiding by VFR criteria (max 250 knots below 10,000 feet).